OntoIT/w3id.org/iot-tta/readme.md

 https://w3id.org/iot-tta is a permanent URI

-for the

-IoT-TTA ontology for Internet of Things Technologies, Tools, and Applications:
+for the "IoT-TTA ontology for Internet of Things Technologies, Tools, and Applications"

 Version IRI: https://tudorliv.github.io/IoT-TTA/iot-tta.ttl